 Book a Meeting Room

-Book one of our spacious meeting rooms at our Headquarters in Preston from just £20 a half day.
+Book one of our spacious meeting rooms at our headquarters in Preston.

 Get In Touch

 Or fill out the form below:

 Visit Our Shop

 Our shop is open from 9am - 4pm, or shop online shop.girlguidingnwe.org.uk